info-201a-wi23/final-project-proposal-group-aa-3/README.md

 5. Limitations & Challenges
 >What challenges or limitations might you need to address with your project idea more broadly?
 Briefly discuss. (at least 150 words)

+As we are discussing the topic of mental health, there is a certain stigma when is associated with the topic.
+It may be more prevalent in the medical community, which may discourage those who want help from seeking it and being more open about their mental health.
+Another challenge may be for students who don’t know that they need help.
+A common feeling in medical students is being burnt out.
+The coursework is rigorous, leading to high levels of stress due to the demanding nature of their studies.
+People who are students while also balancing work may also feel that they are unable to rest for the sake of their mental health.
+As a break may lead to feeling behind in their studies.
+These challenges may make it more difficult to address the mental health needs of medical students.
+However, by analyzing  the data we may be able to  create a supportive environment for their well-being

 Acknowledgements
 > Is there anyone you would like to thank?
 A librarian who helped you with your research?
 A Teaching Assistant?
 A friend who helped you find your data?
 Say thank you in this section.